bbcrown/wiad/developement-protocol.md

 - It is best practice to address the known issue as soon as possible
 - It is best practice to perform a comprehensive test after any debug or adding any feature to identify potential side-effects as soon as possible.
 - After addressing a know issue, it may be temporarily moved under **Addressed Issues**, with some extra note about how the issue was addressed.
 It can be completely removed after some time.
+- After having the first stable version, all know issues should be submitted to the GitHub repo.
+Only known issues with no solution should be listed in **working-issue.md**.

 ### Test
 While there are many testing approaches, we adopt two most popular testing approaches: